ripsource/OpenTrade/README.md

 When a user wants to list a Royalty NFT to their trading account, they simply withdraw it and their account authorising depositing it into their trading account.
 When a user/marketplace purchases the NFT, they use the purchase_royal_listing method which checks the metadata of the NFT for a royalty component and sends the full payment to the royalty component for processing before allowing the trading account to then deposit the NFT in the buyers account.
 This pattern allows for a high level of configurability of how NFT royalties are collected as well as opening the possibility for dynamic reactive methods based on trading/transferring of an NFT.

 Royalty systems often have to make comprimises between the level of enforcement and interoperability/usability (i.e. can people transfer the NFT between their own accounts for no charge? or is that a way to bypass royalties?).
 The Open Trader standard closed many common loopholes while also allowing creators to customise their royalties for the right balance of enforcement and freedom.
-The standard offers three levels of royalty enforcement: None, Partial and Full. :: Add description of what each level does.
+The implementation offers a range of options that can be enabled to create a very strict level of royalty enforcement, or certain areas can be relaxed depending on what a creator wants.

 ## Common royalty loopholes and solutions